WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-04-01

-**chatUI/backend**

-- Fixed the name of the values from Rates to rates to better match other function calls responses.
-- Got the canada post shipping api to return the shipping rates back to the model when it uses the tool to get rates.

-**chatUI/frontend**
+**Project 50**

 - Got the shipping rate selector to send a message and return the right rate.
 It uses alert dialog to stop user from making too many choices and then sends the message right away to the model for a response.
 - The ui now pops in a rates component to display the incoming shipping rates.
 Will need to further update so we can send a message to the model with the chosen rate and it will return a checkout session url to complete payment.

-**resumeEditor/backend**
+**Project 59**

+- Fixed the name of the values from Rates to rates to better match other function calls responses.
+- Got the canada post shipping api to return the shipping rates back to the model when it uses the tool to get rates.

+**Project 67**

 - Fixed the name of the values from Rates to rates to better match other function calls responses.
 - Got the canada post shipping api to return the shipping rates back to the model when it uses the tool to get rates.